Admission

 For Grade 9:

-- The admission process is established individually, depending on the child’s study options.
+The admission process is determined individually, depending on the student’s study options.
+For further details, please refer to the Admissions Policy.

 Frequently asked questions